ppaschos/snowmass-connect-docs/docs/index.md

     Error   = output.err.$(Cluster)-$(Process)
     Output  = output.out.$(Cluster)-$(Process)
     Log     = output.log.$(Cluster)
+    should_transfer_files = YES
     WhenToTransferOutput = ON_EXIT
     +ProjectName="snowmass21"
     Queue 1

-The file run.sh is a shell executablle script that contains your execution commands along with any directives to move the data as noted above.
+The file run.sh is a shell executablle script that contains the list of commands that executes your workload along with any directives that move data as noted above.
+By default, this script will use the HTCondor file transfer method to transfer the executable (`run.sh`) to the remote host and the `Error`, `Output` and `Log` files back to user's directory on the submit host.
 For small files to and from the grid you can use the HTCondor file transfer method by including the following two lines in the submission script above:

-    transfer_input_files = <comma separated files>
+    transfer_input_files = <comma separated files or directories>
-    should_transfer_files = YES
+    transfer_output_files = <comma separated files or directories>

 Refer to the HTCondor manual for more information on customizing your submission scripts: https://research.cs.wisc.edu/htcondor/manual/v8.6/2_5Submitting_Job.html